NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 To switch organisations, they need to log out, log back in and select a new organisation.

-### If a user was added to multiple organisations before 16 December 2024

-Before 16 December 2024, to access RAVS at multiple organisations, a user needed a separate email address linked to each organisation.

-If a user has more than 1 email address to access RAVS, they can continue to use separate emails and Okta accounts for each organisation.

-Or, if they want to only use their main email address to access RAVS at each organisation, they can do the following:

-* add themselves (or ask a lead administrator to add them) to an organisation using their main email address
-* then deactivate (or ask a lead administrator to deactivate) the extra email account they used previously for that organisation

-Any records previously created with an extra email account will remain unchanged.

 ## Changing a user's permissions or vaccinator status

-To change a user's permission levels or vaccinator status, select 'Change' next to their name on the 'Manage users' screen.
+To change a user's permission levels or vaccinator status, select **Change** next to their name on the Manage users home page.

 A change to permission levels becomes active when the user next logs in.